obijywk/hunttracker/README.md

 - **ENABLE_RECORD_ACTIVITY**: If set, a table of user puzzle interactions will be maintained, enabling features that report data such as the latest puzzle each user is working on, a user's solving history over time, etc.
+- **ENABLE_AUTO_REGISTER_PUZZLES**: If set, scrape a configured puzzle list page to automatically detect new puzzles and prompt for them to be registered.
 - **AUTO_ARCHIVE**: If set, then puzzle channels will be automatically archived as they become solved.
 - **ALLOW_RESET_DATABASE**: If set, then the admin page will have an option to reset the database.